Spirits Rejoice: Legacy

 Canadian artist Stan Douglas, in collaboration with George E. Lewis, created the video installation Hors-champs in 1992.
 The installation features Lewis in an improvisation of Ayler's "Spirits Rejoice" with musicians Douglas Ewart, Kent Carter and Oliver Johnson.
 The installation was featured at documenta 9 in Kassel, Germany.

-The title track is featured as main theme at the end of the 2023 film ‘Passages’, directed by Ira Sachs.
+The title track is featured as the main theme at the end of the 2023 film Passages, directed by Ira Sachs.